gersteinlab/ML-Bench/README.md

 Run `python script/tools/crawl.py` to fetch readme files from a specific GitHub repository.
 You'll need to modify the `url` within the code to retrieve the desired readme files.

 ## Cite Us
 This project is inspired by some related projects.
 We would like to thank the authors for their contributions.
-If you find this project useful, please cite the following papers:
+If you find this project or dataset useful, please cite it:

 ```
 @article{liu2023mlbench,